-The difference is the type of cap bar used for each assembly application… For vertical applications such as exterior walls.
-Think of it as a picture frame design with 45-degree angle joints around the top joining 2 vertical end sides of the perimeter.
+The type of cap bar used for each assembly application is the only difference.
+For vertical applications such as exterior walls.
+Think of it as a picture frame design with 45-degree angle joints on each outer corner joining 2 vertical end sides of the perimeter.

 The Perimeter assembly uses a flat cap and the Bevel perimeter assembly uses a bevel cap as noted in the design picture.

-The Perimeter bar and Mullion bar (base bars) are screwed directly to the support structure.
+The Perimeter bar and Mullion bar (base bars) screw directly to the support structure.
 This could be wood or steel …the attaching framing member must have a 3” wide surface since the width for all Perimeter assemblies is 2-13/16” wide and 3-1/8” wide for vertical mullion assemblies.

-After installing glass or polycarbonate panels, the glazing and bevel cap are then screwed to the base assembly bars.
+After installing glass or polycarbonate panels, the glazing and bevel cap screws into the base assembly bars.

 As a rule, the perimeter base bars run continuously across the top, with 45-degree angle joints at the top 2 corners.
-The vertical mullion base bars butt into the inside of the perimeter bar on the top.
-The bottom perimeter base and bevel cap is segmented into the width of each bay and are placed between the vertical mullion bars as noted in the design picture.
+The vertical mullion base bars butt into the inside of the top perimeter bar.
+The bottom perimeter base and bevel cap goes between the width of each bay.
+The perimeter base situates between the vertical mullion bars.
+As noted in the design picture.

 The perimeter assembly is the only assembly available in 3 different heights to accommodate 3 different thicknesses of glazing material, glass or polycarbonate.

-Pro-Seal Aluminum glazing bars are not structural just by themselves.
-This system is design to be placed on top of structural support framework such as glue-lams (wood) or steel rectangular tubes designed to support snow and wind loads for your local building codes.
+The Pro Seal glazing system designed to be placed on top of structural support framework.
+Such as, glue-lams (wood) or steel rectangular tubes which are designed to support snow and wind loads for your local building codes.

 Suitable types of wood construction are laminated rafters and posts, (glue-lams) 3×6-8 rafters, headers, 3×3 post, or double 2x framing, or nailing 1x to each side of a 2x.
 The end result is to have a 3” wide surface to attach the aluminum glazing assemblies securely.